JackTschetter/NPuzzle/README.md

 # N-Puzzle

+Take home project for the class CSCI 5511 (Artificial Intelligence) at UMN.
 A simple program with GUI to solve an N-Puzzle of size 3x3 using heuristic assisted A* search.

 ## Background :<br>